HCL-TECH-SOFTWARE/leap-doc/9.3.5/tut_survey_application_module1.md

-# Building a survey with Leap {#buildingasurveyapplication .learningContent}
+# Building a survey with Leap

 This tutorial contains two sections.